Frequently asked questions

 - We are located just southeast of the intersection of Merle Hay Road and Hickman Road in Des Moines, Iowa

 What are your beliefs?

-- Please see the link "Our faith and identity", by going to our main page and viewing the drop-down header, "About Mount Olive"
+- Our congregation's mission statement is detailed at our link "Our faith and identity", by going to our main page and viewing the drop-down header, "About Mount Olive"

 Where do I park?

-- The parking lot on the west side of our property, on Franklin Avenue, or on any of the side streets.
+- The parking lot on the west side of our property, along Franklin Avenue which runs in front of the church, or on any of the side streets.

 Where do I enter?